mnagel/csvplot/README.md

 csvplot
 =======

-csvplot helps you to plot data in plaintext/csv format.
+csvplot helps you to plot data in plaintext/csv format or from SQLite databases.
 Plots are customizable using csvplot features or by dropping back to Python/matplotlib functionality.